awesomerank/awesomerank.github.io/lists/davidsonfellipe/awesome-wpo.md

 ## Metrics Monitor - API

-* [WebPageTest API Wrapper for NodeJS ★1048](https://github.com/marcelduran/webpagetest-api) - WebPageTest API Wrapper is a NPM package that wraps WebPageTest API for NodeJS as a module and a command-line tool.
+* [WebPageTest API Wrapper for NodeJS ★1060](marcelduran/webpagetest-api) - WebPageTest API Wrapper is a NPM package that wraps WebPageTest API for NodeJS as a module and a command-line tool.

 ## Minifiers - HTML

 * [HTMLCompressor](https://code.google.com/p/htmlcompressor/) - HtmlCompressor is a small, fast and very easy to use Java library that minifies given HTML or XML source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
 As a result pages become smaller in size and load faster.
 A command-line version of the compressor is also available.
-* [Django-htmlmin ★340](https://github.com/cobrateam/django-htmlmin) - django-html in an HTML minifier for Python with full support for HTML 5.
+* [Django-htmlmin ★342](cobrateam/django-htmlmin) - django-html in an HTML minifier for Python with full support for HTML 5.
 It supports Django, Flask and any other Python web framework.
 It also provides a command line tool that can be used for static websites or deployment scripts.
-* [HTMLMinifier ★2316](https://github.com/kangax/html-minifier) - HTMLMinifier is a highly configurable, well-tested, Javascript-based HTML minifier, with lint-like capabilities.
+* [HTMLMinifier ★2382](kangax/html-minifier) - HTMLMinifier is a highly configurable, well-tested, Javascript-based HTML minifier, with lint-like capabilities.
-* [Grunt-contrib-htmlmin ★420](https://github.com/gruntjs/grunt-contrib-htmlmin) - A grunt plugin to minify HTML that uses HTMLMinifier.
+* [Grunt-contrib-htmlmin ★419](gruntjs/grunt-contrib-htmlmin) - A grunt plugin to minify HTML that uses HTMLMinifier.
-* [Gulp-htmlmin ★463](https://github.com/jonschlinkert/gulp-htmlmin) - A gulp plugin to minify HTML that uses HTMLMinifier.
+* [Gulp-htmlmin ★476](jonschlinkert/gulp-htmlmin) - A gulp plugin to minify HTML that uses HTMLMinifier.
-* [Grunt-htmlcompressor ★35 ⏳3Y](https://github.com/jney/grunt-htmlcompressor) - Grunt plugin for html compression, using htmlcompressor.
+* [Grunt-htmlcompressor ★35 ⏳3Y](jney/grunt-htmlcompressor) - Grunt plugin for html compression, using htmlcompressor.
-* [HTML_minifier ★9](https://github.com/stereobooster/html_minifier) - Ruby wrapper for kangax html-minifier.
+* [HTML_minifier ★9 ⏳1Y](stereobooster/html_minifier) - Ruby wrapper for kangax html-minifier.
-* [HTML_press ★34 ⏳1Y](https://github.com/stereobooster/html_press) - Ruby gem for compressing html, that removes all whitespace junk, and leaves only HTML.
+* [HTML_press ★33 ⏳1Y](stereobooster/html_press) - Ruby gem for compressing html, that removes all whitespace junk, and leaves only HTML.
-* [Koa HTML Minifier ★19](https://github.com/koajs/html-minifier) - Middleware that minifies your HTML responses using html-minifier.
+* [Koa HTML Minifier ★19 ⏳1Y](koajs/html-minifier) - Middleware that minifies your HTML responses using html-minifier.
 It uses html-minifier's default options which are all turned off by default, so you have to set the options otherwise it's not going to do anything.
 * [HTML Minifier Online](http://kangax.github.io/html-minifier/) - A HTML min tool by kangax (HTMLMinifier Creator).
-* [Minimize ★128](https://github.com/Swaagie/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usuable server side.
+* [Minimize ★128](Swaagie/minimize) - Minimize is a HTML minifier based on the node-htmlparser,currently, HTML minifier is only usuable server side.
 Client side minification will be added in a future release.
-* [Html-minifier ★71](https://github.com/deanhume/html-minifier) - A simple Windows command line tool to minify your HTML, Razor views & Web Forms views
+* [Html-minifier ★73](deanhume/html-minifier) - A simple Windows command line tool to minify your HTML, Razor views & Web Forms views

 ## Minifiers - JS & CSS

-* [YUI Compressor](https://github.com/yui/yuicompressor) - JavaScript compressor which, in addition to removing comments and white-spaces, obfuscates local variables using the smallest possible variable name.
+* [YUI Compressor ★2436](yui/yuicompressor) - JavaScript compressor which, in addition to removing comments and white-spaces, obfuscates local variables using the smallest possible variable name.
 This obfuscation is safe, even when using constructs such as 'eval' or 'with' (although the compression is not optimal is those cases) Compared to jsmin, the average savings is around 20%.
-* [UglifyJS2 ★6383](https://github.com/mishoo/UglifyJS2) - UglifyJS is a JavaScript parser, minifier, compressor or beautifier toolkit,  written in JavaScript.
+* [UglifyJS2 ★6686](mishoo/UglifyJS2) - UglifyJS is a JavaScript parser, minifier, compressor or beautifier toolkit,  written in JavaScript.
-* [CSSO ★2184](https://github.com/css/csso) - CSS minimizer unlike others.
+* [CSSO ★2223](css/csso) - CSS minimizer unlike others.
 In addition to usual minification techniques it can perform structural optimization of CSS files, resulting in smaller file size compared to other minifiers.
 * [CSSmin.js](https://github.com/stoyan/yuicompressor/blob/master/ports/js/cssmin.js) - cssmin.js is a JavaScript port of YUICompressor's CSS minifier.
-* [Grunt-contrib-concat ★786](https://github.com/gruntjs/grunt-contrib-concat) - A Grunt plugin to concatenate files.
+* [Grunt-contrib-concat ★792](gruntjs/grunt-contrib-concat) - A Grunt plugin to concatenate files.
-* [Grunt-contrib-uglify ★1362](https://github.com/gruntjs/grunt-contrib-uglify) - A Grunt plugin to concatenate and minify Javascript files.
+* [Grunt-contrib-uglify ★1367](gruntjs/grunt-contrib-uglify) - A Grunt plugin to concatenate and minify Javascript files.
-* [Clean-css ★2391](https://github.com/jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
+* [Clean-css ★2440](jakubpawlowicz/clean-css) - A fast, efficient, and well tested CSS minifier for node.js.
-* [Django-compressor ★1861](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
+* [Django-compressor ★1866](django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
 * [Django-pipeline](https://github.com/cyberdelia/django-pipeline) - Pipeline is an asset packaging library for Django, providing both CSS and JavaScript concatenation and compression, built-in JavaScript template support, and optional data-URI image and font embedding.
-* [JShrink ★454](https://github.com/tedious/JShrink) - JShrink is a PHP class that minifies javascript so that it can be delivered to the client quicker.
+* [JShrink ★459](tedious/JShrink) - JShrink is a PHP class that minifies javascript so that it can be delivered to the client quicker.
 * [JSCompress](http://jscompress.com/) - The most minimalistic online JS Compress tool.
-* [CSSshrink ★1078 ⏳2Y](https://github.com/stoyan/cssshrink) - Because CSS is ospon the critical path to rendering pages.
+* [CSSshrink ★1080 ⏳2Y](stoyan/cssshrink) - Because CSS is ospon the critical path to rendering pages.
 It must be small!
 Or else!
-* [Grunt-cssshrink ★27 ⏳1Y](https://github.com/JohnCashmore/grunt-cssshrink) - This is just a grunt wrapper for CSS Shrink.
+* [Grunt-cssshrink ★27 ⏳1Y](JohnCashmore/grunt-cssshrink) - This is just a grunt wrapper for CSS Shrink.
-* [Gulp-cssshrink ★22 ⏳1Y](https://github.com/torrottum/gulp-cssshrink) - Shrinks CSS files using cssshrink for Gulp.
+* [Gulp-cssshrink ★22 ⏳1Y](torrottum/gulp-cssshrink) - Shrinks CSS files using cssshrink for Gulp.
-* [Prettyugly](https://github.com/stoyan/prettyugly) - Uglify (strip spaces) or prettify (add consistent spaces) CSS code.
+* [Prettyugly ★7 ⏳2Y](stoyan/prettyugly) - Uglify (strip spaces) or prettify (add consistent spaces) CSS code.
-* [Grunt-contrib-cssmin ★769](https://github.com/gruntjs/grunt-contrib-cssmin) - CSS Minifier for Grunt.
+* [Grunt-contrib-cssmin ★772](gruntjs/grunt-contrib-cssmin) - CSS Minifier for Grunt.
-* [Gulp-cssmin ★54](https://github.com/chilijung/gulp-cssmin) - CSS Minifier for Gulp.
+* [Gulp-cssmin ★57](chilijung/gulp-cssmin) - CSS Minifier for Gulp.
-* [Grunt-uncss ★3869](https://github.com/addyosmani/grunt-uncss) - A grunt task for removing unused CSS from your projects.
+* [Grunt-uncss ★3870](addyosmani/grunt-uncss) - A grunt task for removing unused CSS from your projects.
-* [Gulp-uncss ★942](https://github.com/ben-eb/gulp-uncss) - A gulp task for removing unused CSS from your projects.
+* [Gulp-uncss ★947](ben-eb/gulp-uncss) - A gulp task for removing unused CSS from your projects.

 ## Miscellaneous

 * [Socialite.js](http://socialitejs.com/) - Socialite provides a very easy way to implement and activate a plethora of social sharing buttons — any time you wish.
 On document load, on article hover, on any event.
-* [uCSS](https://github.com/oyvindeh/ucss) - uCSS is made for crawling (large) websites to find unused CSS selectors, but not remove unused CSS.
+* [uCSS ★1619](oyvindeh/ucss) - uCSS is made for crawling (large) websites to find unused CSS selectors, but not remove unused CSS.
-* [HTTPinvoke ★358 ⏳1Y](https://github.com/jakutis/httpinvoke)- A no-dependencies HTTP client library for browsers and Node.js with a promise-based or Node.js-style callback-based API to progress events, text and binary file upload and download, partial response body, request and response headers, status code.
+* [HTTPinvoke ★358 ⏳1Y](jakutis/httpinvoke)- A no-dependencies HTTP client library for browsers and Node.js with a promise-based or Node.js-style callback-based API to progress events, text and binary file upload and download, partial response body, request and response headers, status code.
-* [Critical](https://github.com/addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages (alpha).
+* [Critical ★4388](addyosmani/critical) - Extract & Inline Critical-path CSS in HTML pages (alpha).
-* [Csscolormin](https://github.com/stoyan/csscolormin) - Utility that minifies CSS colors, example: min("white"); // minifies to "#fff".
+* [Csscolormin ★11 ⏳1Y](stoyan/csscolormin) - Utility that minifies CSS colors, example: min("white"); // minifies to "#fff".
 * [StyleStats](http://www.stylestats.org/) - StyleStats is a Node.js library to collect CSS statistics.
-* [Lazysizes](https://github.com/aFarkas/lazysizes) - High performance lazy loader for images (responsive and normal), iframes and scripts, that detects any visibility changes triggered through user interaction, CSS or JavaScript without configuration.
+* [Lazysizes ★6376](aFarkas/lazysizes) - High performance lazy loader for images (responsive and normal), iframes and scripts, that detects any visibility changes triggered through user interaction, CSS or JavaScript without configuration.
 * [Perf-Tooling](http://perf-tooling.today/) - Perf Tooling is a shared resource to keep track of new and existent performance tools.
-* [TMI](https://github.com/addyosmani/tmi) - TMI (Too Many Images) - discover your image weight on the web.
+* [TMI ★1673](addyosmani/tmi) - TMI (Too Many Images) - discover your image weight on the web.

 ## Generators

-* [Glue ★2533](https://github.com/jorgebastida/glue) - Glue is a simple command line tool to generate sprites:
+* [Glue ★2536](jorgebastida/glue) - Glue is a simple command line tool to generate sprites:
-* [Pitomba-spriter ★20 ⏳2Y](https://github.com/pitomba/spriter) - Spriter is a simple and flexible dynamic sprite generator for CSS, using Python.
+* [Pitomba-spriter ★20 ⏳2Y](pitomba/spriter) - Spriter is a simple and flexible dynamic sprite generator for CSS, using Python.
 It can process CSS both synchronous and asynchronous as it provides classes to be used in your python code and also a watcher that listens to your filesystem and changes CSS and sprite as soon as a static is changed.
-* [Grunt-spritesmith ★1154](https://github.com/Ensighten/grunt-spritesmith) - Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.
+* [Grunt-spritesmith ★1155](Ensighten/grunt-spritesmith) - Grunt task for converting a set of images into a spritesheet and corresponding CSS variables.
 * [Grunt-sprite-css-replace](https://www.npmjs.com/package/grunt-sprite-css-replace) - Grunt task that generates a sprite from images referenced in a stylesheet and then updates the references with the new sprite image and positions.
 * [Grunt-svg-sprite](https://www.npmjs.com/package/grunt-svg-sprite) - SVG sprites & stacks galore — Grunt plugin wrapping around svg-sprite that reads in a bunch of SVG files, optimizes them and creates SVG sprites and CSS resources in various flavours.
-* [Gulp-sprite ★15 ⏳1Y](https://github.com/aslansky/gulp-sprite) - gulp task for creating an image sprite and the corresponding stylesheets for Gulp.
+* [Gulp-sprite ★15 ⏳1Y](aslansky/gulp-sprite) - gulp task for creating an image sprite and the corresponding stylesheets for Gulp.
-* [Gulp-svg-sprites ★247](https://github.com/shakyShane/gulp-svg-sprites) - gulp task for creating svg sprites.
+* [Gulp-svg-sprites ★258](shakyShane/gulp-svg-sprites) - gulp task for creating svg sprites.
-* [SvgToCSS ★1](https://github.com/kajyr/SvgToCSS) - Optimizes and renders SVG files in css / sass sprites.
+* [SvgToCSS ★1 ⏳1Y](kajyr/SvgToCSS) - Optimizes and renders SVG files in css / sass sprites.
-* [Assetgraph-sprite ★33](https://github.com/assetgraph/assetgraph-sprite) - Assetgraph transform for auto generating sprites based on the CSS dependency graph.
+* [Assetgraph-sprite ★33](assetgraph/assetgraph-sprite) - Assetgraph transform for auto generating sprites based on the CSS dependency graph.
 * [Sprite Cow](http://www.spritecow.com/) - Sprite Cow helps you get the background-position, width and height of sprites within a spritesheet as a nice bit of copyable css.
 * [Spriteme](http://spriteme.org/) - Create, integrate, and maintain CSS sprites with ease.
 * [ZeroSprites](http://zerosprites.com/) - ZeroSprites is a CSS sprites generator aimed at area minimization using algorithms used in the field of VLSI floorplanning.
 * [CSS Sprite Generator](http://css.spritegen.com/) - CSS sprites allow you to combine multiple images into a single file.
-* [Sprity ★344](https://github.com/sprity/sprity) - A modular image sprite generator with a lot of features: supports retina sprites, supports different output formats, generates sprites and proper style files out of a directory of images, etc...
+* [Sprity ★350](sprity/sprity) - A modular image sprite generator with a lot of features: supports retina sprites, supports different output formats, generates sprites and proper style files out of a directory of images, etc...
-* [Sprite Factory ★589](https://github.com/jakesgordon/sprite-factory) - The sprite factory is a ruby library that can be used to generate CSS sprites.
+* [Sprite Factory ★589](jakesgordon/sprite-factory) - The sprite factory is a ruby library that can be used to generate CSS sprites.
 It combines individual image files from a directory into a single unified sprite image and creates an appropriate CSS stylesheet for use in your web application.

 ## SVG

-* [SVGO ★6950](https://github.com/svg/svgo) - SVGO is a Nodejs-based tool for optimizing SVG vector graphics files.
+* [SVGO ★7135](svg/svgo) - SVGO is a Nodejs-based tool for optimizing SVG vector graphics files.
 * [SVG OMG](https://jakearchibald.github.io/svgomg/) - SVGOMG is SVGO's Missing GUI, aiming to expose the majority, if not all the configuration options of SVGO.
-* [Grunt-svgmin ★437](https://github.com/sindresorhus/grunt-svgmin) - Minify SVG using SVGO for Grunt.
+* [Grunt-svgmin ★436](sindresorhus/grunt-svgmin) - Minify SVG using SVGO for Grunt.
 * [Gulp-svgmin](https://www.npmjs.com/package/gulp-svgmin) - Minify SVG with SVGO for Gulp.
 * [Scour](http://www.codedread.com/scour/) - Scour is an open-source Python script that aggressively cleans SVG files, removing a lot of 'cruft' that certain tools or authors embed into their documents.
-* [SVG Cleaner ★400](https://github.com/RazrFalcon/SVGCleaner) - SVG Cleaner could help you to clean up your SVG files from unnecessary data.
+* [SVG Cleaner ★408](RazrFalcon/SVGCleaner) - SVG Cleaner could help you to clean up your SVG files from unnecessary data.
 It has a lot of options for cleanup and optimization, works in batch mode, provides threaded processing on the multicore processors.

 ## Web Components

 * [Vulcanize](https://github.com/Polymer/vulcanize) - Concatenate a set of Web Components into one file, a Build tool for HTMLImports and Web Components.
-* [Grunt-vulcanize ★55 ⏳1Y](https://github.com/Polymer/grunt-vulcanize) - Grunt task for Polymer's Vulcanize.
+* [Grunt-vulcanize ★55 ⏳1Y](Polymer/grunt-vulcanize) - Grunt task for Polymer's Vulcanize.
-* [Gulp-vulcanize ★105](https://github.com/sindresorhus/gulp-vulcanize) - Concatenate a set of Web Components into one file that use Vulcanize.
+* [Gulp-vulcanize ★106](sindresorhus/gulp-vulcanize) - Concatenate a set of Web Components into one file that use Vulcanize.

 ## Web server Benchmarks

-* [HTTPerf ★384](https://github.com/httperf/httperf) - httperf is a tool for measuring web server performance.
+* [HTTPerf ★392](httperf/httperf) - httperf is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.
 * [Apache JMeter](http://jmeter.apache.org/download_jmeter.cgi) - Open source load testing tool: It is a Java platform application.
 * [Locust](http://locust.io) - An open source load testing tool.
 Define user behaviour with Python code, and swarm your     system with millions of simultaneous users.
-* [Autoperf ★182 ⏳2Y](https://github.com/igrigorik/autoperf) - Autoperf is a ruby driver for httperf, designed to help you automate load and performance testing of any web application - for a single end point, or through log replay.
+* [Autoperf ★182 ⏳2Y](igrigorik/autoperf) - Autoperf is a ruby driver for httperf, designed to help you automate load and performance testing of any web application - for a single end point, or through log replay.
-* [HTTPerf.rb ★13 ⏳2Y](https://github.com/jmervine/httperfrb) - Simple Ruby interface for httperf, written in Ruby.
+* [HTTPerf.rb ★13 ⏳2Y](jmervine/httperfrb) - Simple Ruby interface for httperf, written in Ruby.
-* [PHP-httperf ★5 ⏳3Y](https://github.com/jmervine/php-httperf) - PHP Port of HTTPerf.rb.
+* [PHP-httperf ★5 ⏳3Y](jmervine/php-httperf) - PHP Port of HTTPerf.rb.
-* [HTTPerf.js ★23 ⏳3Y](https://github.com/jmervine/httperfjs) - JS Port of HTTPerf.rb.
+* [HTTPerf.js ★23 ⏳3Y](jmervine/httperfjs) - JS Port of HTTPerf.rb.
-* [HTTPerf.py ★10 ⏳2Y](https://github.com/jmervine/httperfpy) - Python Port of HTTPerf.rb.
+* [HTTPerf.py ★10 ⏳2Y](jmervine/httperfpy) - Python Port of HTTPerf.rb.
-* [Gohttperf ★5 ⏳1Y](https://github.com/jmervine/gohttperf) - Go Port of HTTPerf.rb.
+* [Gohttperf ★5 ⏳1Y](jmervine/gohttperf) - Go Port of HTTPerf.rb.
-* [wrk ★11969](https://github.com/wg/wrk) - A HTTP benchmarking tool (with optional Lua scripting for request generation, response processing, and custom reporting)
+* [wrk ★12308](wg/wrk) - A HTTP benchmarking tool (with optional Lua scripting for request generation, response processing, and custom reporting)
-* [beeswithmachineguns](https://github.com/newsapps/beeswithmachineguns) - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).
+* [beeswithmachineguns ★3705](newsapps/beeswithmachineguns) - A utility for arming (creating) many bees (micro EC2 instances) to attack (load test) targets (web applications).

 ## Web server Modules

 * [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/download) - PageSpeed speeds up your site and reduces page load time.
 This open-source web server module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
 PageSpeed is available as a module for Apache 2.x and Nginx 1.x.
-* [WebP-detect ★145 ⏳2Y](https://github.com/igrigorik/webp-detect) - WebP with Accept negotiation.
+* [WebP-detect ★145 ⏳2Y](igrigorik/webp-detect) - WebP with Accept negotiation.

 # Specs